 Has anyone ever challenged you like that?
-Perhaps they are able to call at a time that is good for them, or maybe they visit without advanced notice.
-They know they can say whatever they want to say in your presence or have been able to do to you whatever their heart desires.
+Perhaps they are able to call you at a time that is good for them, or maybe they visit you without advanced notice.
+They know they can say whatever they want to say to you or they have been able to do to you whatever their heart desires.

 And then there’s you.

 You answer their phone calls and texts, or you leave the door unlocked for them.
 With tight lips, you stare in disbelief at their demeaning comment, or you get your heart broken over and over without uttering a single word.
 Or, if you do utter a single word, it’s not one that makes a difference.

 Because you have little to no boundaries.
 Or if you do, you don’t adhere to them.
 You’re a push-over.
 A coward.
 A people-pleaser.

 “Now hold on one second,” you shout in your defense.
 “You’ve gone too far!”

 Now you’re talking!
 Because I hit a nerve, you’ve drawn a boundary!
 Not the best one I’ve ever heard, but it’s a start!

 Where is your line in the sand?
 What are your non-negotiables?
 Do you even know?
 If not, then you’re probably not at peace, my friend.
 Look; I believe there’s a sweet, little boundary lodged somewhere in that head of yours.
 It’s the best-kept secret since Costco introduced its 97 cents-at-the-end-of-the-price-tag secret (means it’s really cheap and will be out-of-stock soon).
 A lot of people don’t know that, so they can’t take advantage of it and buy lots of that item since it’s going bye-bye.